redhat-developer/odo/docs/proposals/odo-config-file.md

 ### Developer friendly flags

 One of the goals of `odo` is to be easy to use for developers.
 This forces to translate some configuration possible in the underlying technology (OpenShift/Kubernetes) into a friendlier name that developers could easily understand.
 An example of this would be the amount of memory a component needs.
-In OpenShift, this is reflected by limits.memory and requests.memory, and depending how you set these values influence the QoS of the deployment.
+In OpenShift, this is reflected by `limits.memory` and `requests.memory`, and depending on how you set these values, influences the QoS of the deployment.
 In `odo` these should be simplified to `memory`, `min-memory` and `max-memory`.
 These are terms that any developer will most likely understand without looking at the documentation.

 * When `memory` is set, memory requests and limits in k8s parlance and both have the same value.
 * `min-memory` should be memory requests in k8s parlance.